 On the afternoon of the 24th, the walls of the Smithsonian Castle Building suddenly burst into what was described at the time as a “sheet of flame.”
 Custodian William DeBeust sounded the alarm and managed to save a handful of paintings before retreating from the inferno.
 The fire quickly spread to the “Regents Room,” where the Smithsonian’s governing board typically met, and destroyed some of the rare personal effects that had belonged to the Institution’s British benefactor James Smithson.

-The fire roared through the “Apparatus Room,” housing scientific equipment, as well as Secretary Henry’s office, consuming his irreplaceable papers, documents and correspondence.
+The flames roared through the “Apparatus Room,” housing scientific equipment, as well as Secretary Henry’s office, consuming his irreplaceable papers, documents and correspondence.
 It burned through the Smithsonian’s great auditorium—the largest in Washington.
-A cautious Henry had his staff stored buckets of water around the Castle to fight a possible fire, but the huge conflagration rendered the plan futile.
+A cautious Henry had instructed his staff to store buckets of water around the Castle in case the building ever caught fire, but the huge conflagration rendered the plan futile.

 The fire rose to the Castle’s wooden roof, causing its collapse, along with a tower and several battlements.
 Mary Henry, the secretary’s daughter described the scene: